Direct limits for scalar field dark matter from a gravitational-wave detector: Conclusions

-Tighter constraints on scalar field dark matter in various mass ranges can in the future be set using new yet to be built gravitational-wave or other similar precision interferometers.
+Tighter constraints on scalar field dark matter in various mass ranges can be set in the future using new yet-to-be-built gravitational-wave detectors or other similar precision interferometers.
 Using the same methods as in this work these instruments would allow new limits to be set across their characteristic sensitive frequency range.
-In addition, by slightly modifying the optics in such interferometers, e.g. by using mirrors of different thicknesses in each interferometer arm, their sensitivity to scalar field dark matter could be improved even further~\cite{Grote2019}.
-Through the reduction of losses, quantum technologies such as squeezed light are also expected to improve, making them an indispensable tool for fundamental physics research.
+Moreover, by slightly modifying the optics in such interferometers, e.g. by using mirrors of different thicknesses in each interferometer arm, their sensitivity to scalar field dark matter could be improved even further~\cite{Grote2019}.
+Through the reduction of losses, quantum technologies such as squeezed light are also expected to improve, allowing for ever-increasing noise mitigation \cite{pradyumna_twin_2020}.
+These and other forthcoming technological advances make precision interferometers operating beyond quantum limits indispensable tools for dark matter detection and fundamental physics in general.